-Having an effective backup plan is necessary to protect your data.
-Having one copy of your data on site isn’t enough.
-On-premise data storage can pose many risks if your office is compromised by storm surge or Category 5 hurricane force winds, your data may be lost forever.
-During Hurricane Dorian, many businesses in the commercial zone on Grand Bahama Island in The Bahamas, were destroyed, many of which were outside flood zones and considered “safe”.
-Unfortunately, those with their data only stored on-site have now lost everything.
-Critical data should be stored in multiple locations, preferably across multiple islands to avoid catastrophic loss if an entire island is impacted as was seen during Hurricane Dorian.
-Working with a service provider that has data centres across multiple islands and countries is key to ensuring the resiliency of your organization.
+An effective backup plan is a key element in protecting your data, but having one copy of your data on-site isn’t enough.
+On-premise data storage can pose many risks if your office is compromised by storm surge or Category 5 hurricane-force winds.
+During Hurricane Dorian, many businesses in the commercial zone on Grand Bahama Island in The Bahamas were destroyed, despite being considered 'safe' and outside traditionally marked flood zones.
+Unfortunately, those businesses that opted for on-site data storage lost everything.
+For maximum protection, critical data should be stored in multiple locations, preferably across multiple islands to avoid catastrophic loss if an entire island is impacted as was seen during Hurricane Dorian.
+Working with a service provider with data centres across multiple islands and countries is key to ensuring the resiliency of your organization.
+Cloud Carib for example, has data centers in The Bahamas, as well as in Jamaica, Barbados, Panama & Ecuador which provides added data recovery and backup in the event of a disaster natural or manmade.

-In the aftermath of Hurricane Dorian, The Bahamas and other Caribbean nations are left thinking of ways to become more economically resilient to these growing storms.
+In the aftermath of Hurricane Dorian, The Bahamas and other Caribbean nations have had to find ways to become more economically resilient in the face of powerful acts of nature.
 Protecting businesses is one of the first steps.
 When disaster hits, communities need employment to help repair and rebuild, so businesses must remain operational, or at the very least, require less to get systems back online.
-Data and IT infrastructure are two of the most critical assets to a business.
 As Hurricane Dorian bore down on The Bahamas for more than 3 days, Cloud Carib efficiently managed to provide all clients with no unplanned downtime and continually monitored client systems from its Command and Control Centre in Nassau with no loss of connectivity or monitoring.
 Cloud Carib’s technical team remained on-site and on-call for the duration of the storm to ensure the Command and Control Centre remained fully operational to reduce potential client risk or exposure.

-Hurricane Dorian left nearly all businesses in Abaco severely affected or destroyed and in Grand Bahama more than half flooded within the downtown, business district and commercial zones.
-Cloud Carib’s data centre in Grand Bahama (one of the islands most impacted by the storm) was able to stay structurally sound, maintained power through use of generators, and remained above flood waters.
+When it was all said and done, Hurricane Dorian left nearly all businesses in Abaco severely affected or destroyed and flooded more than half of all businesses within the downtown, business district and commercial zones.
+Cloud Carib’s data centre in Grand Bahama was able to stay structurally sound, maintained power through use of generators, and remained above flood waters.
 This level of service helped the Government of The Bahamas to keep their systems running and provide their citizens with critical services and protect infrastructure as well as pertinent data.
 By partnering with an IT service provider with a proven track record and a resilient infrastructure, your organization can strategically prepare itself for the changing risks associated with climate change.

 Hurricane Season: Is Your Organization Prepared and Your Data Protected?